feature-engine/feature_engine/docs/user_guide/variable_handling/retain_variables_if_in_df.rst

-When we run various feature selection transformers one after the other, for example, `DropConstantFeatures`, then `DropDuplicateFeatures`, and finally `RecursiveFeatureElimination`, we can't anticipate which variables will be dropped.
-Hence, these transformers use :class:`retain_variables_if_in_df()` to select those variables that were input by the user that still remain in the dataset before applying the selection algorithm.
+When we run various feature selection transformers one after the other, for example, `DropConstantFeatures`, then `DropDuplicateFeatures`, and finally `RecursiveFeatureElimination`, we can't anticipate which variables will be dropped by each transformer.
+Hence, these transformers use :class:`retain_variables_if_in_df()` under the hood, to select those variables that were entered by the user and that still remain in the dataset, before applying the selection algorithm.

 We've now decided to expose this function as part of the `variable_handling` module.
 It might be useful, for example, if you are creating `Feature-engine` compatible selection